remarkjs/remark/readme.md

 ## Syntax

-remark follows CommonMark, which standardizes the differences between markdown implementations, to the letter by default.
+remark follows CommonMark, which standardizes the differences between markdown implementations, by default.
 Some syntax extensions are supported through plugins.

+We use [`micromark`][micromark] for our parsing.
+See its documentation for more information on markdown, CommonMark, and extensions.

 ## Syntax tree